 Supported by charities including Bloodwise and Anthony Nolan to raise awareness of how to improve treatments for blood cancer and increase the number of lives saved.
 Watch our video about a woman with myeloma and about the role played by immunologists and haematologists in her diagnosis and treatment.

-Organised by NHS Blood and Transplant to encourage people to share their decision on organ donation with their families, and to reinforce the Pass It On messages.
+Organised by NHS Blood and Transplant to promote organ donation and to encourage people to share their decision on organ donation with their families.

 17 September: World Patient Safety Day

-Coordinated by the World Health Organisation to promote global solidarity and concerted action by all countries and international partners to show their commitment to patient safety.
-The College has developed a range of resources on patient safety awareness.
+Coordinated by the World Health Organization to promote global solidarity and concerted action by all countries and international partners to show their commitment to patient safety.
+The College’s Patient safety and quality strategy 2024-2029 outlines our commitment to improving patient safety and delivering excellence in pathology services.
+We have also developed a range of resources on patient safety awareness.

 October